 That same year, 2009, Paul Seeman was appointed as judge in the Alameda County Superior Court.
 In this role he continued in a leadership role, serving on the Judicial Council’s Task Force for Criminal Justice Collaboration on Mental Health Issues, as the vice chair of the CJER Juvenile Law Education Committee, and as Chair of the Alameda County Collaborative Court Committee.

-After resigning from the bench in 2013 and giving up his bar license, Paul Seeman founded Kanawha Consulting.
-He continues his lifetime involvement in legal system reform as a member of the Steering Committee of the Los Angeles Regional Reentry Partnership, where he also serves on the Steering Committee.
+After resigning from the bench in 2013, and losing his bar license, Paul Seeman founded Kanawha Consulting.
+He continues his lifetime involvement in legal system reform as chair of the Education Committee of the Los Angeles Regional Reentry Partnership, where he also serves on the Steering Committee.
 He managed the Voter Protection Hotline for the Nevada Democratic Party in 2016, 2018, and 2020, and regularly advises on hotline management at the State and National level.